Australia’s Upcoming Tax Cuts: Relief for Millions Starting July 2024

 Overview of Tax Rate Changes

-Beginning in mid-2024, the government will implement several key changes designed to reduce the tax burden on residents.
-The primary alterations to the tax rates include:
+From 1 July 2024, the government implemented several key changes to reduce the tax burden on residents.
+The primary alterations to the resident tax rates included:

 - Reduction of the 19% tax rate to 16%.